-SEGC received an initial distribution of around \$4.5 million into the NGF as recoveries in relation to the liquidation of BBY Ltd against certain claims paid.
+SEGC received an initial distribution of around \$4.5 million into the NGF as recoveries in relation to the liquidation of BBY Ltd against certain claims paid during the 2020/2021 financial year and a further approximately \$1.2 million in the 2021/2022 financial year.
 If compensation is paid in respect of a claim, SEGC is subrogated to the extent of that payment to the claimant's rights and remedies in relation to the loss to which the claim relates (refer section 892F of the Corporations Act).
-The initial distribution represented 63c per dollar on equities claims (not including interest and costs paid by SEGC) and 50c per dollar on exchange traded options claims.
-There will be another distribution estimated to bring total recoveries to 73c and 59c respectively anticipated in September 2021.
+The initial distribution in September 2020 represented 63c per dollar on equities claims (not including interest and costs paid by SEGC) and 50c per dollar on exchange traded options claims.
+The final distribution of 13c and 17c per dollar respectively, brought total recoveries to 76c and 67.7c.
+These amounts are based on the liquidators' assessment of claims which may be different to SEGC's assessment of a claim under its relevant regulations and, as noted above, do not include interest and costs paid by SEGC.
 Given these accounts had no shortfall at the commencement of the liquidation, the entire loss on these accounts is due to the cost of the liquidation being predominantly the liquidators and their lawyers' fees and the fees of the legal advisors of the representative defendants.